Uncovering Hidden Vulnerabilities Traditional Tools Overlook

 ROI: Reduces successful phishing attacks by 85%, meets PCI DSS, HIPAA, ISO 27001 requirements.

-Digital footprint analysis with Exposure Scan, Data Guard (real‑time enforcement), and Dark Web Search for leaked credentials.
+Digital footprint analysis powered by Exposure Scan, Data Geofencing, Browser‑Based DLP, Data Guard (real‑time enforcement), and Dark Web Search for leaked credentials.

 ROI: Identifies Shadow IT risks, prevents browser‑based data leakage, provides early credential breach detection.